 Residents from Kirby Misperton in North Yorkshire joined forces with Friends of the Earth to challenge a planning decision to allow hydraulic fracturing near their homes.

-The Judicial Review, brought by Jackie Cray, David Davis and Friends of the Earth was heard on 22nd and 23rd November at the Royal Court of Justice in London.
+The Judicial Review, brought by Ryedale residents Jackie Cray, David Davis and Friends of the Earth was heard on 22nd and 23rd November at the Royal Court of Justice in London.
+The verdict was handed down on 21st December.
+To read more about this judgement, please click on the photo above.

 The final round of the Minerals and Waste Plan Consultation is upon us.
 For what’s it’s all about and easy-to-follow guidelines, click here.